Ahmad-AK22/Ahmad-AK22/README.md

 ## 🚧 Currently Working On

-🦾 Developing a **robotic surgical arm prototype**, combining 3D-printed parts, embedded electronics, and precise mechanical design — as part of a personal research project aligned with biomedical engineering.
+🦾 Developing a **robotic surgical prototype**, combining 3D-printed parts, embedded electronics, and precise mechanical design — as part of a personal research project aligned with biomedical engineering.

 ---